brycewray/eleventy_solo/src/posts/2020/07/transformed.md

 Fortunately, I got over it after viewing the Cloudinary tutorial video, "[Understanding Cloudinary's Transformation Quotas](https://www.youtube.com/watch?v=kkAk_5jQPFE)," which explains the whole thing quite well.
 And, indeed, once I tried again and spent a few *more* hours testing, I realized that my site's needs would easily fit within the Cloudinary free tier.

-After I uploaded all the images[^SVGandIcons], which actually went pretty quickly, I retooled my long-standing `lazy-picture.js`[^Verlok] [shortcode](https://11ty.dev/docs/shortcodes) so that, rather than seeking out multiple *locally* processed images from the site's own storage, instead called the special *transformation URLs* the images have in Cloudinary.
+After I uploaded all the images[^SVGandIcons], which actually went pretty quickly, I retooled my long-standing `lazy-picture.js`[^Verlok] [shortcode](https://11ty.dev/docs/shortcodes) so that it would, rather than seeking out multiple *locally* processed images from the site's own storage, instead call the special *transformation URLs* the images have in Cloudinary.

 [^Verlok]: I would be remiss if I didn't mention the great extent to which `lazy-picture.js` depends on the excellent [LazyLoad](https://github.com/verlok/vanilla-lazyload) by [Andrea Verlicchi](https://www.andreaverlicchi.eu/).